 We find that an open dialog is crucial to the success and longevity of any company or federation.
 So we work hard to keep the lines of communication open & regular between Management and our Roster Members.
 The EWC works closely with each member to resolve any issues quickly, fairly and discreetly.

-The EWC will never ‘air our dirty laundry’ on the public forums or on twitter.
+The EWC will never ‘air our dirty laundry’ on the public forums, discord or on twitter.
 I (President Mac) am a firm believer that any problem can be solved.
 However if we come to the conclusion that we need to part ways with any member of our community, we will always do so in a discrete and respectful manner.
 We will not 'job out' someone's character after they leave.
 If a member leaves, they leave with their character.
 The efed community is a small, tight and vocal community.
 We do not wish to sully the reputation of any person due to having a ‘difference of opinion’ with us.

 However, the EWC has a STRICT ‘No Bullying’ policy.
 We do not, have not, and will not tolerate any sort of bullying in the EWC.
 We take care of our members and expect everyone within our Community to respect each other boundaries, feelings and beliefs.
 We do not have to ‘agree’ or ‘think the same’, but we ALL need to show respect to each other.
-Should someone be found guilty of Bullying, we will take the needed measures to protect not only our own members, but those of the eWrestling Community worldwide.
+Should someone be found guilty of bullying, we will take the needed measures to protect not only our own members, but those of the eWrestling / efed community worldwide.

-We always welcome new ones to join our Community with no obligation to join any of our Rosters.
-However we do ask that before you decide to fill out an application, that you take a moment and read the following Rules & Guidelines.
+We always welcome new ones to join our community with no obligation to join any of our Rosters.
+However we do ask that before you decide to fill out an application, that you take a moment and read the our Rules & Guidelines.
 Should you have any questions or feel we missed out on something feel free to contact Management to discuss further.
 We are also always looking to improve and enhance the experience, so if you have any ideas or suggestions please send them our way.
 To join our Discord, you need to either be a member of our HOF, or a member of our active roster.

 Thank you & I wish you all the best